SabreBirdOne/BlasterBrowser/docs/database_schema.md

 - Each part has a material: aluminum, brass, anonized, 3d_printed, abs, etc.
 - Each part has a part type, and description

+The database stores information about the parts family tree.
+- Each part_type is uniquely defined by part_type, unique in the database.
+- Each part_type may have a parent part type, which is also a part type.
+- The top of the family, the "part" part type, has no parent part type.

 The database stores muzzles information:
 - Each muzzle has a unique part id in the database (same id as the one in parts table)
 - Each muzzle has a length (mm), and attaching diameter (mm) (what is the outer diameter of any barrel that the muzzle can attach to)